Timothy C. Hain,

 - Dysautonomia -- a gradual decrease in blood pressure with little or no change in heart rate during the procedure.

-The specificity of tilt table testing depends on the methodology.
+The sensitivity of TTT depends on the methodology.
 It is about 90% when used with a low-dose isoproterenol protocol or nitroglycerin, but lower when used with a high-dose isoproterenol protocol.